Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Training and results

-In a given episode, the rate of resistant subpopulation emergence and the extent of it were controlled by $P_{\text{step,mut}}$ and $\zeta$, respectively.
-To assess the robustness of the policy to variations in these parameters the success rates of policies shown in Fig.~\ref{fig:individualplots} (one drug) and Fig.~\ref{fig:individualplotscombo} (two drugs) were tested over parameter combinations (100 trials for each combination) that significantly exceeded the training parameters.
-No deterioration in performance was found for parameter combinations within and substantially above the expected biological values: 100\% success was recorded for testing of up to a 10-fold increase in $P_{\text{step,mut}}$ and more than a 1000-fold increase in $\zeta$, which controls the number of resistant mutants observed.
-No failures were recorded for $\zeta$ of up to $1\%$ of the expected increase in susceptible cells in any time interval (recall that the actual number of cells is randomly generated according to Eq.~\ref{eq:Nmut} with respect to $\zeta$).
-Slight performance deterioration was found at the very high end of the $\zeta$ range tested ($\zeta=5\%$), but success rates of $\geq 99\%$ were still recorded for these parameter combinations\footnote{Tests were performed with the policy parameters obtained after 95,000 episodes of training for both the single-drug and dual drug policies, shown in Fig.~\ref{fig:mseloss}.}; we note that this high end of the range is in significant excess of resistant cell proportions that may be naturally expected~\cite{falagas2008heteroresistance}.
+In a given episode, the rate and extent of resistant subpopulation emergence were controlled by $P_{\text{step,mut}}$.
+In reality, mutation rates can vary over time and are often unknown \textit{a priori}; the robustness of the dosing policy to this rate is therefore of critical importance to experimental and clinical applications.

-Generally, the robustness of the learned policies to such strong parameter deviations implies that it may be possible to apply them to cases where the detection threshold for newly emergent populations is higher due to lower-resolution diagnostics.
-However, modifications accounting for the resolution at subsequent time steps will likely be needed in such cases.
+To assess the robustness of the policy to variations in this parameter the success rates of the policies shown in Fig.~\ref{fig:individualplots} (one drug) and Fig.~\ref{fig:individualplotscombo} (two drugs) were tested over $P_{\text{step,mut}}$ values that exceeded the training parameter ($10^{-6}$) by several orders of magnitude (testing was done with 200 mutation-occurrence simulated episodes per value); at the high end of this range such values far exceed biologically-expected values.
+No deterioration in performance was found for $P_{\text{step,mut}}$ within and substantially above the expected biological values: 100\% success was recorded for testing of the single-drug policy for up to $P_{\text{step,mut}}=10^{-1}$ (the highest value tested) and of the dual-drug policy for up to $P_{\text{step,mut}}=10^{-3}$.
+The dual-drug policy exhibited degraded performance beyond a 1000-fold increase over the training value, with $47\%$ success at $P_{\text{step,mut}}=10^{-2}$ and a further increasing rate of failure beyond that point.
+We note that this high end of the range is in significant excess of resistant cell proportions that may be naturally expected~\citep{falagas2008heteroresistance} and testing on these ranges was performed purely for the benefit of a general robustness analysis.